shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Ok…” Mudrich looked down at the ground.

 Ersatzica walked briskly to her workshop, carrying the boots at her side.
 That was close.
-She can’t let Mudrich know where she was.
+She can’t let Mudrich know where she went.
 She would freak out.
 She wouldn’t understand why she had to cross the river.
 It was for science, for the good of the village.
 It was what Mother would have wanted her to do.
 But on the other hand, Mudrich was her sister and her best friend.
 If she couldn’t trust Mudrich with this secret, who could she trust?
 Fisher.
 Fisher?
 Fisher, really?
 Yes, Fisher.
 But Fisher is a cat.
 He isn’t trustworthy.
 As soon as Ersie gets the info from him that she needs, she should leave and never come back.
 There’s no telling what he might do to her.
 But he’s so cute, and friendly.
 Even if he is a cat…

 Ersatzica cleaned off and dried the boots.
-The sparkled like new again.
+They sparkled like new again.
 A little bit of grease here and there to keep them from squeaking.
 Not that they ever do, but to prevent it from happening if it would happen to normal boots of this design.
 Satisfied that she got the boots in good working order again, she carried them to the barracks and hid them in her bed.